 Topology Address Pools¶

-create-topology tool uses multiple address pools to create automatic address plans for the desired lab topology:
+Lab topology transformation code uses multiple address pools to create automatic address plans for the desired lab topology:

 mgmt pool: Management IPv4 and MAC addresses.
 IPv6 addresses are assigned if specified, but not used at the moment.